polygloton/calendar-logic/README.md

 # datetime-logic

+### What is this?

-Datetime library for Clojure that uses core.logic.
+This is a date (and later, time) library for Clojure that uses core.logic.

-_What is this?_

-This is a Clojure library that allows queries to be run against the Gregorian calendar (and potentially other calendars in the future).

-_Why is this?_
+### Why is this?

 Mainly as an excuse for me to play with Clojure's core.logic.
 Calendars seem like a great domain to experiment with logic programming.
-I hope that this becomes something useful, serving as a practical example of using core.logic in "the real world".
+I hope that this becomes something useful, serving as another practical example of using core.logic in "the real world".

-_Where is this going?_
+### What can it do?

-I want to provide an full feature datetime library that answers complex queries about the Gregorian calendar.
-I would also love to add more calendars in the future, with the ability to build queries that involve multiple calendars.
+You can create intersting queries against the Gregorian calendar.
+Eventually soon it will allow you to build queries that involve multiple calendars.

 ## Usage

-This is actively being developed so use with caution.
-There are many more examples are in the tests.
+This is actively being developed and so subject to frequent changes.
+Here are some examples, and there are many more in the tests.

 ### Find months in 2013 where Friday falls on the 13th